 The CoP has also been exploring ways that pro bono support could enhance regional advice services.
 Together, we launched a Country of Origin Information pro bono project in partnership with an international law firm.

-In response to requests from the Community of Practice to extend their support for each other beyond the scope of the meetings, they launched the CoP Slack channel in December 2020.
+In response to requests from the Yorkshire and Humberside Community of Practice to extend their support for each other beyond the scope of the meetings, they launched a CoP Slack channel in December 2020.
 The online space now has 59 members who regularly ask questions, share tips and resources.

 'Thanks for the most recent CoP meeting.
 I can’t tell you how brilliant it is to be involved in this network!'

 'Thanks for everything.
 We’d be lost without you all there to make it navigable.'